 vp-adminTalking with the Brits – the problem with indirectness

-This is the first in a new series of features illustrating the use and importance of particular voices in different occupations, if you’ve got a great example of voices in action, let us know on twitter or linkedin.
+This is the first in a series of features illustrating the use and importance of particular voices in different occupations, if you’ve got a great example of voices in action, let us know on twitter or linkedin.

 Chantelle Smith is a ‘scrub nurse’ who has worked in a variety of roles in different hospitals.
 Her operating theatre experience is both broad and deep, with experience inclinical areas including colorectal, bariaritrics, hepatobillary, ear, nose & throat, plastic surgery, gynaecology and robotics.
 As a senior theatre nurse she has a leadership role.

-While she makes use of all nine voices, the dominant voices in her profile are to advise, admonish(direct), advocate, articulate and challenge.
+While she makes use of all nine voices, the dominant voices in her profile are to advise, direct, advocate, articulate and challenge.
 It’s a repertoire well-matched to the demands of an environment where the implementation of standard procedures to the specifics of individual cases requires the surgical team to sustain an ongoing, moment-by-moment balance between knowing the current ‘position’ and acting to maintain ‘control.’